vividos/RemotePhotoTool/LuaScripting.md

 itself also triggers taking photos.
 To also get notified when these images are taken, set a default ReleaseSettings value with a handler to process these out-of-bounds images.

+#### local handlerId = remoteReleaseControl:addPropertyEventHandler(callbackFunction) ####

+Adds an event handler to notify script when an image property of the camera has been changed.
+The callback function should look as follows:

+    callbackFunction = function(self, propertyEvent, eventParam) { ... }

+The propertyEvent is a number value and can be compared with the following
+constants:

+- Constants.RemoteReleaseControl.propEventPropertyChanged:
+  The value of a property has changed; either because the user changed a dial on the camera or due to the camera changing a parameter.
+The eventParam parameter is equal to the image property ID that was updated.
+If the eventParam value is 0, it is unknown which property changed; in this case it's best to get current values of all properties that are of interest.

+- Constants.RemoteReleaseControl.propEventPropertyDescChanged
+  The property description of a property has changed; this means that e.g. the read-only status of a property has changed, or the list of available values for a property has changed.
+The eventParam value contains the image property ID of the property that has changed, or 0 if it is not known.

+The function returns a handler ID of the callback handler that can be used to unregister the handler again.
+See method removePropertyEventHandler().

+Note that all event handlers are automatically removed when the remote release control object is closed.

+#### remoteReleaseControl:removePropertyEventHandler(handlerId) ####

+Removes a property event handler from the remote release control.
+After calling this function, the handler previously registered with addPropertyEventHandler() won't be called again.

+#### local handlerId = remoteReleaseControl:addStateEventHandler(callbackFunction) ####

+Adds an event handler to notify script when an state event happened on the camera.
+The callback function should look as follows:

+    callbackFunction = function(self, stateEvent, eventParam) { ... }

+The stateEvent is a number value and can be compared with the following
+constants:

+- Constants.RemoteReleaseControl.stateEventCameraShutdown:
+  This event is sent when the camera is being shut down.
+No more operations on remote release control are possible.

+- Constants.RemoteReleaseControl.stateEventRotationAngle:
+  This event is sent when the camera is rotated, changing from landscape to portrait view or vice versa.
+The eventParam may or may not tell the new direction of the camera.

+- Constants.RemoteReleaseControl.stateEventMemoryCardSlotOpen:
+  This event is sent when the memory card slot was opened; when this event happens, no more actions should be performed, since pictures may not be written to the camera memory card.

+- Constants.RemoteReleaseControl.stateEventReleaseError:
+  This event is sent when an attempt at releasing the shutter was made, but there was an error; e.g. the auto focus couldn't determine focus, or other errors while releasing.

+- Constants.RemoteReleaseControl.stateEventBulbExposureTime:
+  This event is sent during bulb operations, to tell the number of seconds already elapsed.
+The eventParam value is the number of seconds since start.
+  See BulbReleaseControl table for how to control camera in Bulb mode.

+- Constants.RemoteReleaseControl.stateEventInternalError:
+  This event is sent when an internal error occured.

+Note that not all cameras send all the existing state events.

+The function returns a handler ID of the callback handler that can be used to unregister the handler again.
+See method removeStateEventHandler().

+Note that all event handlers are automatically removed when the remote release control object is closed.

+#### remoteReleaseControl:removeStateEventHandler(handlerId) ####

+Removes a state event handler from the remote release control.
+After calling this function, the handler previously registered with addStateEventHandler() won't be called again.

+#### local handlerId = remoteReleaseControl:addDownloadEventHandler(callbackFunction) ####

+Adds an event handler to notify script when an image is downloaded from the camera.
+The callback function should look as follows:

+    callbackFunction = function(self, downloadEvent, eventParam) { ... }

+The downloadEvent is a number value and can be compared with the following
+constants:

+- Constants.RemoteReleaseControl.downloadEventStarted:
+  Indicates that a download of an image has started, either because RemoteReleaseControl:release() was called, or because the user pressed the shutter release button on the camera.
+The eventParam value is set to 0 always.

+- Constants.RemoteReleaseControl.downloadEventInProgress:
+  Is called when progress is made on downloading the image from camera to PC.
+  The eventParam value is set to the percentage of completion of transfer.
+  Note: If you're connected to a very old Canon Powershot camera that uses the CD-SDK, the value is set to 0, 1 or 2, and not the percentage.

+- Constants.RemoteReleaseControl.downloadEventFinished:
+  Indicates that a download of an image has finished.
+The eventParam value is set to 0 always.
+After this download event was set, the onFinishedTransfer handler from ReleaseSettings is called.

+Note that download events only occur when the relase settings (see table ReleaseSettings) are configured to save the image on the PC (saveTarget has to be set to saveToCamera or saveToBoth).

+The function returns a handler ID of the callback handler that can be used to unregister the handler again.
+See method removeDownloadEventHandler().

+Note that all event handlers are automatically removed when the remote release control object is closed.

+#### remoteReleaseControl:removeDownloadEventHandler(handlerId) ####

+Removes a download event handler from the remote release control.
+After calling this function, the handler previously registered with addDownloadEventHandler() won't be called again.

 #### image-property-ID-array-table RemoteReleaseControl:enumImageProperties()
 ####